 Similarly, by adding an isometric pause at any sticking point in a big barbell lift, you can reinforce your technique in that specific part of the exercise.
 This way, you’ll strengthen any weaknesses without using nearly as much load.

 Refine Your Skills

 Many novice trainees take advantage of velocity rather than technique to plow through challenging ranges of motion.
 For example, touch and go versions of the big three lifts (squat, bench, and deadlift) often lead you to think you can handle more weight than you can without momentum.
 By adding isometric pauses to these exercises, you can hone your technique instead of relying on brute force to get a movement done.

 Mobility and Stability

 Adding isometric holds in lengthened muscle positions is a tried-and-true technique in many mobility routines (for example, yoga).
-Deep breathing in these stretched positions enhances the stretch by reducing tension and expanding the diaphragm against the tissues being stretched — further squeaking out a small degree of improved mobility.
-On the other hand, isometric holds in unstable positions, such as on one leg, dramatically challenge proprioception and stability, which can carry over into many skilled exercises or daily movements.
+Deep breathing in these stretched positions enhances the stretch by reducing tension and expanding your diaphragm against the tissues being stretched.
+This improves your mobility and strength at the end ranges of motion.
+Once again, this can help strengthen your lifts.

 That’s not all isometric lifts will do, though.
 Isometric holds in unstable positions, as with side planks and overhead carries, dramatically challenge proprioception and stability, which can carry over into many barbell exercises and daily movements.